-If nationalism has moved from this fundamentalist position to a position of negotiated consent, then the challenge is for Unionism to show the leadership to take this on board.
+If nationalism has moved from a fundamentalism to a position of negotiated consent, then the challenge is for Unionism to show the leadership - to do so as well.
 Instead, what we have seen over the last eight months in these Talks, is the determination by Unionists to characterise nationalism in terms of republicanism.
-There has been a will to see a pan-nationalist front at every step of these talks and to involve the ghost of Sinn Fein at every stage.
+There has been a will to see a pan-nationalist and to involve the ghost of Sinn Fein at these Talks.

 In fact, it is the belief of the Women's Coalition that if Sinn Fein had been represented here in reality, they would have had less impact than they have had through the fears of the Unionist parties.
 We have mis-spent the period of the Talks to date in trying to create rules that will minimise the likelihood of Sinn Fein's entry; challenging the chairmanship in case it might be a secret plan to insert Sinn Fein's presence; and making unrealistic demands in terms of decommissioning in order to ensure Sinn Fein's exclusion; the order of business has even been a matter of dispute in order that items that militate against Sinn Fein's entry are high on the agenda.